 What is the life expectancy of a hot water tank?

 The average life expectancy of a residential hot water tank ranges from 6 to 10 years.
 If you’re not sure of the age of your tank, check the serial number.
-The first four digits indicate the month and year of manufacture.
+For most brands, the first four digits indicate the month and year of manufacture.
 If your tank is nearing the end of its life, the following signs could mean it’s time to find a replacement:

 - Water is leaking from the tank.